-The purpose of this test is to evaluate the correct operation of a digital MAP sensor based on the output voltage and frequency during engine idle, WOT and over-run conditions.
+The purpose of this test is to investigate the operation of a digital Manifold Air Pressure (MAP) sensor under varied engine operating conditions.

 The output from the external MAP sensor will show a square wave its frequency will be lower at idle than when the throttle is opened.
 The example waveform clearly demonstrates the output signal and when the frequency is also displayed can be compared against the model specification.

 A higher frequency could result from any number of problems, but could be as simple as a split vacuum hose or incorrectly adjusted tappet clearances.
 Prolonged exposure to this higher frequency can result in damage to the catalytic converter.

 The MAP sensor is employed to measure the pressure in the inlet manifold, and it is this output that when sent back into the engine management system can determine either the fueling or the amount of vacuum, light load ignition advance.
 The MAP sensor will in most cases measure a negative pressure, but can also be used to measure a positive boost pressure on a vehicle equipped with a turbo charger.